-While applications are accepted at any time, full consideration for admission and funding requires application submission on or before January 15 for a Fall semester start and September 1 for a Spring semester start.
+In order to receive full consideration for admission and funding, you must apply on or before Jan.
+15 for a fall semester start and Sept.
+1 for a spring semester start.
 Applications are submitted through Virginia Tech’s Graduate School, which outlines how to apply.

 The application must include an academic transcript, two-page personal statement, three letters of recommendation, and a writing sample.
 For international students for which English is not the primary language, results from an English proficiency test (e.g., TOEFL) are required.
 GRE scores are not required but are considered if submitted.
 If admitted, an official academic transcript is required prior to enrollment.

-Funding through a Graduate Teaching Assistantship (GTA) is considered for each application.
-Typically, the program supports 18 GTAs, with approximately 9 awarded each academic year.
-Each GTA includes tuition, a stipend for the period mid-August to mid-May for 20 hours per week of teaching assistance, and a health benefits option.
-GTAs have a term of two academic years, although renewal each semester is subject to sufficient progress toward degree completion.
-Graduate Research Assistantships (GRAs) are periodically available through individual faculty that have secured research funding support.
-Terms for GRAs vary depending on funding source.
+Each applicant will be considered for a departmental graduate teaching assistantship (GTA).
+Typically, the program supports 18 GTAs, with approximately nine awarded each academic year.
+Each GTA includes tuition, a stipend for the period of mid-August to mid-May for 20 hours per week of teaching assistance, and a health benefits option.
+GTAs can serve a maximum of two academic years, although students must demonstrate sufficient progress toward degree completion each semester to maintain their positions.
+Graduate research assistantships (GRAs) are periodically available through individual faculty that have secured research funding support.
+Terms for GRAs vary depending on funding sources.

 Connecting with Faculty

-The advocacy of a faculty member for admission to the program is essential – no student will be admitted to the program without a clear signal of willingness to advise by a member of the department’s graduate faculty.
-It is important to ensure that research interests align with those of at least one faculty member and it is recommended that a prospective student confirm that the potential faculty advisor is accepting new students.
+The advocacy of a faculty member for admission to the program is essential.
+No student will be admitted to the program without a clear signal of the willingness of a department graduate faculty member to advise them.
+It is important for the prospective student to ensure their research interests align with those of at least one faculty member, and it is recommended that a prospective student confirm that the potential faculty advisor is accepting new students.
 There are 15 graduate faculty who mentor students within the program.
 Please visit the faculty profiles page for information regarding academic backgrounds and specific research areas.